Fathead minnow: Breeding

-Spawning can be affected by artificial estrogen, which can get from oral contraceptive pills to lakes via wastewater.
+Spawning can be affected by artificial estrogen, which can get from oral contraceptive pills into lakes via wastewater.
 Artificial estrogen feminizes male fathead minnows such that they produce vitellogenin, a protein involved in oocyte maturation, and alters oogenesis in female fathead minnows.
 Chronic exposure to EE, an artificial estrogen used in oral contraceptive pills, led to the collapse of the population due to reduced spawning in a seven-year whole-ecosystem study at the Experimental Lakes Area in Ontario, Canada.

 Use as aquatic toxicity indicator

 Because the fathead minnow is fairly tolerant of harsh conditions, it can be found in bodies of water that may be uninhabitable to other fish, such as waste drainage sites.
 It has also been studied to investigate the effects of these waste materials on the aquatic life.

 Natural and synthetic oestrogens, such as oestradiol and oestrone, are present in sewage treatment works effluents.
 In male fathead minnows, exposure to these steroidal compounds leads to an increase in plasma vitellogenin levels exceeding that of even mature female fathead minnows.
 Vitellogenin blood plasma levels are an indicator for determining if chemicals have an oestrogenic activity to fish.
 This is also accompanied by an inhibition of testicular growth, even if the exposure is in low concentrations or for a short period of time.
 These studies showed that the presence of natural oestrogens, likely originating from humans, represents a new ecotoxicological issue.